Running APSIM on compute clusters

-To submit jobs to this system you must:
+To submit jobs to these systems

 - You have the choice of running all simulations in the currently open .apsim file OR all .apsim files in a directory on your hard disk.